Skiathos (town): Venetian Era

 In 1207 the brothers Geremia and Andrea Ghisi captured the island and built the Bourtzi, a small Venetian-styled fortress similar to the Bourtzi in Nafplio, on an islet just out of Skiathos town, to protect the capital from the pirates.
 But the Bourtzi was ineffective in protecting the population and in the mid-14th century the inhabitants moved the capital from the ancient site to Kastro, located on a high rock, overlooking a steep cliff above the sea at the northernmost part of the island.
 Kastro remained the only settlement of the island until the end of the Greek War of Independence, when the island's capital was relocated to the original site, where it still remains.

 Ottoman Era

 In 1704 monks from Athos built the Evangelistria Monastery, Skiathos which played a part in the Greek War of Independence as a hide-out for Greek rebels.
-The first flag of Greece was created and hoisted there Skiathos in 1807.
+The first flag of Greece was created and hoisted in Skiathos in 1807.
 Several prominent military leaders. (including Theodoros Kolokotronis and Andreas Miaoulis), had gathered there for consultation concerning an uprising, and they were sworn to this flag by the local bishop.

 During the 19th century Skiathos became an important shipbuilding centre in the Aegean due to the abundance of pine forests on the island.
 The pine woods of the island were then almost obliterated.
 This was brought to a halt though, due to the emergence of steamboats.
 A small shipwright remains north of Skiathos town, which still builds traditional Greek caïques.